motherbrainn/noti-fly/README.md

 **Tech Stuff**
 Client is React using Next.js, server is Express, DB is Postgres.
 Client and server communicate via GraphQL.
 I'm mostly using MUI components.
-In prod client is deployed with Vercel, server is hosted by Heroku and DB is Heroku Postgres.
+In prod client is deployed with Vercel, server is deployed as a docker image via ~~Heroku~~ Railway.app and DB is hosted via ~~Heroku Postgres~~ Railway.app.